-McLaurin, a Democrat, was a senator from South Carolina from 1897 to 1903.
+McLaurin was a senator from South Carolina and was a Democrat.
+He served from 1897 to 1903.

 From Jun 1897 to Mar 1903, McLaurin missed 308 of 610 roll call votes, which is 50.5%.
 This is much worse than the median of 31.8% among the lifetime records of senators serving in Mar 1903.
 The chart below reports missed votes over time.